-In this context, a TSO state consists of a mapping from addresses to values that represents the shared memory, plus one such mapping for each thread, that represents the thread-local TSO buffer.
+In this context, a TSO state consists of a mapping from addresses to values that represents the shared memory, plus one such mapping for each thread, that represents the threadlocal TSO buffer.
 As TSO is stronger than the monotonic memory model, only acquire/release and sequentially consistent fences have an effect: they flush the buffer of the relevant thread.
-In addition to that, the TSO interpretation introduces TSOFlush internal branches after each interpreted access to memory.
+In addition to that, the TSO interpretation introduces TSOF1ush internal branches after each interpreted access to memory.
 These branching events choose a list of threads whose buffers should be flushed.
 Thanks to these events, TSO buffers can be emptied at any time.

 '''

-Variant TSOFlushC : Type \rightarrow Type := | TSOFlush (mem: TSOMem) : TSOFlushC (list thread_id)
+Variant TSOFlushC : Type → Type :=

+| TSOFlush (mem: TSOMem) : TSOFlushC (list thread_id)

 '''

 Proofs of simulation.
 The proofs of simulation between different memory models establishes that SC refines TSO and Promising, meaning that it allows less behaviors.
 In the following, we focus on the proof that SC refines TSO, but the principle is similar for the Promising proof.
-We rely on a generic theorem on interp:9 in order to prove that for any CTree with memory events, its TSO interpretation simulates its SC interpretation, it suffices to prove that the TSO interpretation of any memory event, considered in isolation, simulates the SC interpretation of the same memory event.
+We rely on a generic theorem on interp:10 in order to prove that for any CTree with memory events, its TSO interpretation simulates its SC interpretation, it suffices to prove that the TSO interpretation of any memory event, considered in isolation, simulates the SC interpretation of the same memory event.

-'''

-Theorem 5.2. \forall(h : E\rightarrow stateT S (ctree F B)) (h' : E\rightarrow stateT S' (ctree F' B')) (I: rel S S') (\foralle s s', s I s' \Longrightarrow h e s \lesssim{\uparrow(I\times eq)} h' e s') \Longrightarrow \forallt s s', s I s' \Longrightarrow interp h t s \lesssim{\uparrow(I\times eq)} interp h' t s'.
+Theorem 5.2. \forall (h : E \rightarrow stateT S (ctree F B)) (h' : E \rightarrow stateT S' (ctree F' B')) (I : rel S S') ($\forall e \ s \ s', s \ I \ s' \implies h \ e \ s \lesssim{\uparrow (I \times eq)} h' \ e \ s') \implies$ $\forall t \ s \ s', s \ I \ s' \implies interp h \ t \ s \lesssim{\uparrow (I \times eq)} interp h' \ t \ s'.$

-'''